saurabhkumar067/Antriksh-Labs---Frontend-Developer-Assignment/README.md

-Sure!
-Here's a more human-readable version of the documentation:

----

 # **Project Overview**

 This project is a simple task management application built using **Next.js** and **React**.
 It allows users to manage their tasks by categorizing them into different statuses: **Pending**, **In Progress**, and **Completed**.
 The application also features a light/dark mode toggle, dynamic task management, and an intuitive layout that adapts to different screen sizes.